hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

         <span class="param">auth_type</span>
         <span class="param-flags">optional</span>
         The auth type permitted for this role.
 Valid choices are "ec2" or "iam".
-        If no value is chosen, then it will default to "ec2" for backwards compatibility.
+        If no value is specified, then it will default to "iam".
 Only those bindings applicable to the auth type chosen by clients will be checked by Vault upon login.
       </li>
     </ul>
     <ul>
       <li>
         <span class="param">bound_ami_id</span>
         <span class="param-flags">optional</span>
         If set, defines a constraint on the EC2 instances that they should be using the AMI ID specified by this parameter.
 This constraint is checked during ec2 auth as well as the iam auth method only when inferring an EC2 instance.
       </li>
     </ul>
     <ul>
       <li>
         <span class="param">bound_account_id</span>
         <span class="param-flags">optional</span>
         If set, defines a constraint on the EC2 instances that the account ID in its identity document to match the one specified by this parameter.
 This constraint is checked during ec2 auth as well as the iam auth method only when inferring an EC2 instance.
       </li>
     </ul>
     <ul>